 Project activities and outputs

-- A Policy Review which builds upon an extensive review of European and international policies.
+- A Policy Review that builds upon an extensive review of European and international policies.

 - A Literature Review based on issues identified in past Agency projects and European and international research literature on inclusive school leadership.

-- Building on those two reviews, a Country Survey was sent out to all Agency member countries (September 2018).
+- A Country Survey that builds on those two reviews and was sent to all Agency member countries in September 2018.